3 reasons why your business needs a marketing plan

 No marketing plan?
 Expect a bumpy ride

-I recently read a great analogy between marketing plans and a road map.
+I once read a great analogy between marketing plans and a road map.
 The question raised in the analogy was, ‘You wouldn’t start a long journey without a map, so why would you start a business without a marketing plan?’
 This strongly resonated with me and prompted me to write this blog as without a marketing plan, you should expect a bumpy ride with lots of wrong turns and missed opportunities.

 A simple plan is better than no plan